Certurium/certurium/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitcoin Core in Unix.
+Some notes on how to build Certurium Core in Unix.

+Heads-up: cosmetic changes like variable naming have not been made, because Certurium will implement many improvements from bitcoin core in the future.
+Variable renaming would make this process harder without any benefits.

 (For BSD specific instructions, see `build-*bsd.md` in this directory.)

 Note
 ---------------------
-Always use absolute paths to configure and compile Bitcoin Core and the dependencies.
+Always use absolute paths to configure and compile Certurium Core and the dependencies.
 For example, when specifying the path of the dependency:

     ../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX